-It is also important to investigate the dispersive properties (i.e., angular dependence) of such QBIC mechanism.
-To do so, we vary the incident angle of the incoming acoustic plane wave in the range 0-45$^{\circ}$ and plot the resulting transmission in 2D fashion in Fig.~\ref{fig:fig3}(c).
-The regular broadband resonances (due to FP interference) are present as well as the QBIC (vanishing line-width) as highlighted by the red-dashed square.
-Figure~\ref{fig:fig3}(d) gives the $Q$-factors VS angles, up to 30$^{\circ}$.
-Interestingly, we can see that $Q$-factor increases from its value at normal incidence ($\approx10^4$) with increasing angles, up to $\approx10^7$ for 10$^{\circ}$ incidence, and then decreases again.
-For angles exceeding 20$^{\circ}$, the $Q$-factor drops significantly (below the dashed-red line standing for $Q=10^3$) and the resonance can no longer be considered as BIC.
-This increased $Q$-factor with angle and its optimum value around 10$^{\circ}$ (i.e., off-Gamma point) is of accidental nature, and is thus reminiscent of accidental BIC.
-The resonance frequency of the BIC VS angle is given in the inset of Fig.~\ref{fig:fig3}(d) and always increases with angle in the considered domain.
+It is also important to investigate the dispersive properties, specifically the angular dependence, of the QBIC mechanism.
+To accomplish this, we vary the incident angle of the incoming acoustic plane wave in the range 0-45$^{\circ}$ and plot the resulting transmission in a 2D format in Fig.~\ref{fig:fig3}(c).
+The regular broadband resonances, attributed to the FP interference, coexist with the QBIC (evidenced by a vanishing line-width) as highlighted by the red-dashed square.
+Figure~\ref{fig:fig3}(d) shows the dependence of the $Q$-factors on incident angles, up to 30$^{\circ}$.
+Notably, the $Q$-factor demonstrates an increase from its value at normal incidence ($\approx10^4$) with ascending angles, peaking at $\approx10^7$ for a 10$^{\circ}$ incidence, before decreasing.
+For angles exceeding 20$^{\circ}$, the $Q$-factor drops significantly below the threshold depicted by the dotted-dashed-black line corresponding to $Q=10^3$, indicating that the resonance can no longer be considered as a BIC.
+The notable increase in $Q$-factor with angle and its optimum value around 10$^{\circ}$ (i.e., off-Gamma point) is of accidental nature, and is thus reminiscent of accidental BIC.
+The resonance frequency of the BIC versus angle is illustrated by the right $y$-axis of Fig.~\ref{fig:fig3}(d), and it consistently increases with angle within the considered domain.\\

-{\bf Experimental demonstration of FP BICs.} To experimentally verify the FP-QBIC, we fabricate two metasurfaces made of silicon material of the same geometric properties, as analyzed in previous sections.
-In our experimental setup, we employ a dicing machine to create periodic perforations in a two identical silicon wafers, as illustrated in Fig.~\ref{fig:fig4}(a).
-The wafer, composed of silicon, possesses a thickness of $1$ mm.
-The apertures are positioned at intervals defined by a pitch $P$ of 1 mm, each aperture being 0.1 times the pitch in width, inducing $w_0=0.1$ mm.
-This arrangement covers an area of 33 by 40 square millimeters on the wafer's surface, equivalent to 33 periods and slits measuring 40 mm in length.
-A plastic ring is inserted between the two wafers to ensure a consistent cavity gap of $g_0=0.8$mm.
+{\bf Experimental demonstration of FP-BIC}\\ We fabricate two metasurfaces made of silicon material with identical geometric properties as analyzed in previous sections.
+Our experimental setup involves employing a dicing machine to create periodic perforations in two identical silicon wafers, as illustrated in Fig.~\ref{fig:fig4}(a).
+Each silicon wafer possesses a thickness of $1$ mm.
+The slits are positioned at intervals defined by a pitch $P$ of 1 mm, each slit being 0.1 times the pitch in width, inducing $w_0=0.1$ mm.
+This configuration covers an area of 33 by 40 square millimeters on the wafer's surface, equivalent to 33 periods and slits measuring 40 mm in length.
+To maintain a consistent cavity gap of $g_0=0.8$ mm, a plastic ring is inserted between the two wafers.